CLGZFGFrankerZ123/P3RCleaner/.github/README.md

 - Steam: `%APPDATA%\\SEGA\\P3R\\Steam\\<user-id>\\`
 - Steam Play (Linux): `<Steam-folder>/steamapps/compatdata/2161700/pfx/`

 If you're having trouble finding your Microsoft Store save files, you can use a tool such as [GPSaveConverter](https://github.com/Fr33dan/GPSaveConverter) to make figuring out the proper names a bit easier.
-However, we are planning on implementing our own method in a future release.

 ### Built With
 - [Go](https://golang.org/) - The programming language used